 - Maintain records of testing results or other documents as required by state or other governing agencies.

-Food Science Technician Required Skills
+What Every Food Science Technician Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.